roytang/blog/content/post/2020/03/weeknotes-03-29/index.md

 - some cleanup/sorting of old files and stuff
 - did the groceries
 - paid my dad's credit card bills online (he was actually planning to go to the bank to pay them!)

+---

+### Watching lately

+I think I'll retire the [watching lately tag](/tags/watching-lately/) and just include my media notes here in the weeknotes.
+More convenient, and more fine-tuned.
+Let's see how it works out.

+For this week:

 - watched [4 new movies](/page/lists/2020/movies/).
-Rate has slowed down a lot, but I figure I could get to a 100 for the year still
+Rate has slowed down a lot, but I figure I could get to a 100 for the year still.
+Princess Mononoke and Logan Lucky were particularly good
-- also started watching Picard (via Amazon Prime Video), since all the episodes are in
+- also started watching Picard (via Amazon Prime Video), since all the episodes have aired.
+I'm only a couple of episodes in, but I can already tell it has a completely different feel than TNG (or any of the TV series pre-Discovery for that matter)
+- greatly enjoyed Brooklyn Nine-Nine this week with JK Simmons!

 ---

+### Gaming

-Gaming: Since everyone's at home, I'm getting a lot of multiplayer gaming done.
+Since everyone's at home, I'm getting a lot of multiplayer gaming done.
 This week our gaming group got into team Starcraft 2 vs AI battles.
 (We find ladder too stressful!).
 Since we have discord these days for voice, there is much more coordination in the team battles.
 And we even have some post-match analysis going on in our discord channel!

 On the singleplayer side, I managed to finished Megaman 1 in the Legacy Collection!
 Easily the toughest of the early Megaman games.
 Here's [a video of me struggling to beat the yellow devil/cyclops](https://www.youtube.com/watch?v=MiWhBlrGiK8).
 I'm hoping to be able to beat all 6 of the games in the collection.
 I'm old and rusty and don't have the reflexes of 1990s Roy, but at least I have savescumming.